walmartlabs/concord-website/docs/getting-started/triggers.md

 A single `concord.yml` file can contain multiple cron trigger definitions.

 <a name="generic"/>
-## Generic Events
+## Generic Event Integration

-The generic event end-point provides a simple way of integration with Concord for 3rd-party systems.
+The generic event end-point provides a simple way of integration with Concord for third-party systems.
 Any event submitted to the events API using a specific trigger name is routed to the identically named triggers in your Concord project.

 You can submit a JSON document to the API at `/api/v1/events/example` and start off a flow with the trigger:

 ```
 triggers: